Dr. Maria Adriana Verdaasdonk (Netherlands/Australia)

 Tetsutoshi Tabata (Japan)

 Tetsutoshi Tabata is a visual installation artist who studied the Japanese dance-theatre butoh with Yoshito Ohno and Akiko Motofuji from 1992-1996 and became deeply involved with dance performance and projected scenography.
 In 1994 he co-founded 66b/cell, a collective using real time and pre-recorded computer graphics and animation to create different textures, lighting and kinetic effects.
 Performances and presentations include Ars Electronica 2002, The Japan Virtual Reality Society, the Seoul International Dance Festival, the Adelaide Festival, the Brisbane Festival, as well as performances and installations in NYC, Europe and Asia.
-From 2007 to 2010 Tetsutoshi was an invited researcher at Rikkyo Amusement Research Center (Rikkyo University) investigating sound and visual environments for performance.
+Tetsutoshi has also been an invited researcher at Rikkyo Amusement Research Center (Rikkyo University) investigating sound and visual environments for performance.
 His current work involves 3D building projection mapping to animate buildings and performance spaces: 3D objects and effects are mapped to a two-dimensional plane to create illusions such as changing structures, textures and lighting effects.

 Dr. Michiaki Katsumoto (Japan)